ratulSharker/Keyboard-Animator/README.md

 we will demonstrate 3 simple steps to use this & get all you want.
 Currently autolayout support is added.

 ##Demos
 ![Keyboard-Animator](https://github.com/ratulSharker/Keyboard-Animator/blob/master/screenshots/keyboard_animation_full.gif "Usage Demo")

 Follow the [wiki](https://github.com/ratulSharker/Keyboard-Animator/wiki) for integration details

+Feel free to report any issues or contact me @ sharker.ratul.08@gmail.om